shwethasivakumar/Azure-Final-ML-Project/README.md

 ## Azure Technology Used :

-An Azure VM is created in the Azure ML workspace and Azure Machine Learning (Notebook) is used for the analysis,training and deployment of the model.Azure Blob Storage is also used for storing necessary files.
+An Azure VM (compute) is created in the Azure ML workspace and Azure Machine Learning (Notebook) is used for the analysis,training and deployment of the model.Azure Blob Storage is also used for storing necessary files.